-Open for Christmas tree & log sales from Saturday 26th November 10am – 4pm
+We will be open for Christmas tree & log sales from 30th November to December 20th 2019 10am – 4pm

 Visit the Balcombe Estate for all your Christmas Tree needs!

 All our home grown and freshly cut Christmas Trees come from our West Sussex estate, and are available from approx. 4 ft small to 40 ft large.

 Christmas trees now available from our yard 7 days 10 am to 4pm from the 2nd December until 22nd December.